-Information on all the aspects that need to be considered under an application for a General Safety Certificate are discussed within the latest edition of The Guide to Safety at Sports Grounds.
+Information on all the aspects that need to be considered under an application for a General Safety Certificate can be found on the Sports Grounds Safety Authority website.

-It is in the public interest that the council must process your application before it can be granted.
-If you have not heard from the council within a reasonable period, please contact Building Control.
+It's in the public interest that we process your application before it can be granted.
+If you haven't heard from us within a reasonable period, please contact Building Control.
 You can do this using the contact details above.

 What might delay an application?

-No public register is held by the Council containing information with regard to safety at sports grounds.
-However Oakwell Stadium and Covered Stand, Football Training Ground are separately subject to the issue of a general safety certificate.
+No public register is held by us containing information with regard to safety at sports grounds.
+However Oakwell Stadium and covered stand and football training grounds are separately subject to the issue of a general safety certificate.

-If after contacting Building Control you are still not satisfied, see link to Corporate Complaints Procedure.
+If after contacting Building Control you're still not satisfied, please follow our corporate complaints procedure.

-More information about sports ground regulation can be found at the Department for Culture, Media and Sport website
+More information about sports ground regulation can be found on the Department for Culture, Media and Sport website.